 Everybody thinks of green bean casserole as a Thanksgiving dish, and it is, but we love it anytime during the chilly season.
 It’s just that kind of cozy, comforting dish, the kind of dish you’d bring to a Christmas or holiday potluck, or serve as part of a special weekend dinner.

 Making green bean casserole from scratch is easy.
 There’s no need to rely on canned soup.
 Instead, make a béchamel sauce – that’s just fat (in this case, butter), flour and milk – nothing fancy.
 You may know it as a white sauce.
 Simple stuff.
-This béchamel is enriched with heavy cream and chicken broth and then combined with bacon, mushroom, onion, roasted red bell pepper and garlic.
+This béchamel is enriched with heavy cream and chicken broth and then combined with bacon, mushroom, onion, red bell pepper and garlic.

 When figuring out my version of green bean casserole, I had the most trouble finding a substitute for the Durkee French fried onions.
 I didn’t want to fry onions – I think this recipe has more than enough fat in it to go that route.
 I tried the roasting method that Alton Brown used in his recipe, but both times the onions cooked unevenly – some of the onions burned while others dried out.
 Both times, I tossed them.
 My oven could be to blame for those results.

 Finally, I decided to toss the onions with olive oil, sprinkle them with garlic salt and roast them at a lower temperature.
 Then while they were still warm, I tossed them with panko bread crumbs and thyme.
 Now they were perfect.

 The recipe is long and, as you can see below, you end up using a lot of pots, pans and bowls.
 But, oh my god, it’s so worth it.
 You can make it ahead of time and pop it in the oven before dinner.
 Or do parts – like roasting the onions, blanching the green beans or sautéing the mushroom mixture – ahead of time.